VertaAI/modeldb/client/verta/docs/faqs.rst

 Additional Questions?
 ^^^^^^^^^^^^^^^^^^^^^

-If your question is not covered above, please check out the `Support & Community <support.html>`_ page for more information about our support channels.
+If your question is not covered above, please check out the `Support & Community <support.rst>`_ page for more information about our support channels.